ietf-wg-mimi/mimi-arch/draft-ietf-mimi-arch.md

     * Grant or deny capabilities to users?

-The hub server for a room defines the _policy envelope_ for the room, the set of of acceptable policies for the room.
+The hub server for a room defines the _policy envelope_ for the room, the set of acceptable policies for the room.
 The hub also sets the initial policy for the room when it is created.
 Pursuant to that initial policy, the clients and servers participating in the room may then make further changes to the policy.